-If you’ve recently changed your pup’s routine, or there’s been some stress in your house, usually, some extra fur laying around will be fairly common.
+If you’ve recently changed your pup’s routine or there’s some stress in your house, some extra fur laying around will be fairly common.
 However, if you think your Pitbull is shedding more than normal, we recommend scheduling an appointment with your veterinarian.

 It’s always good to be safe and have a proper diagnosis if routine shedding frequency suddenly increases.
 Your vet will be able to rule out any serious medical issues and put your mind at ease if it’s nothing serious.

 Managing Your Pitbull’s Shedding

 So we’ve established that Pitties are shedders.
 But now what?
 Actually, managing your Pitbull’s shedding is pretty easy.
 Most single-coated breeds just need regular grooming and upkeep.
 Pitbulls do have sensitive skin, so you’ll need to be aware of that when picking shampoo or any topical skin products for your pup.
 There are several ways to minimize the amount of fur you’ll see lying around your house, all covered below.

 Brushing is the lowest-hanging fruit that most dog owners neglect.
 Pitbulls are even easier here because of the length of their coat.
 It’s not like a Siberian Husky who sheds excessively and has long visible hair.
 Pitbulls only need to be brushed a few times per week.

 There’s no real reason to consider buying a de-shedding tool for your Pitbull, as a high-quality pin brush should easily manage most fur.
 Every dog is different, so if you find your pup shedding more than normal, a de-shedding tool (they aren’t expensive) may be useful if your veterinarian has ruled out medical issues and your Pitbull just sheds more than others.